Ranked in 1 Practice Areas

 Since 2004 Steve has served as pro bono outside counsel to the Mines Advisory Group (MAG) on behalf of its U.S. office.
 MAG is a nonprofit organization that clears landmines, unexploded ordnance, and other remnants of conflict around the world.
 In his work for MAG he has been to MAG operations in Lebanon and Vietnam.

 Steve has been an adjunct professor for over twenty-five years in the environmental law program at the Elisabeth Haub School of Law at Pace University.
 He was a full-time law professor and law clinic co-director for Pace University School of Law from 1992-1994, and for University of Maryland School of Law from 2000-2002 and has been an adjunct professor at the Georgetown University Law Center.
-Steve is a Senior Fellow of the Carol and Lawrence Zicklin Center for Business Ethics Research at the University of Pennsylvania's Wharton School of Business.
+Steve is a Senior Fellow of the Carol and Lawrence Zicklin Center for Governance and Business Ethics at the University of Pennsylvania's Wharton School of Business.
 He has participated in Wharton programs designed to reduce the likelihood of compliance failures for international financial entities.
 Steve served as the Reporter for the development of the Prosecutorial Investigations Standards for the ABA Criminal Justice Section, Criminal Justice Standards Committee.

 Professional Memberships